iifl-logo

 OPPORTUNITIES AND THREATS

-Moreover, in the changed global scenario, several countries have started working on China plus One strategy for the requirement of Textile Products.
-India should capitalize this opportunity and present itself as a credible alternative.
+Presently, China is a major exporting country to the World Economies and has 30% share of Global Textile Market.
+Because of strained relations between U.S. and China, importing buyers are interested in reducing their dependence on one country and they have started following China plus One Policy.
+Thus, China plus One is a Golden opportunity to the textile industry.
+India should capitalize on this opportunity and present itself as a credible alternative.
 India certainly has an edge to be an alternative manufacturing hub for global players as two major things required to run textile Industry are cotton and skilled work force and they are abundantly available in the country.
-More and more overseas buyers are looking at India as the next best alternative supplier of textile products and it is expected that more orders will shift to Indian Textile Industry.
+The Government is also providing supportive environment to further enhance and modernize capabilities and establish India as a global Market Hub for International Buyers.

 FUTURE OUTLOOK

-The prevailing Geo-Political situation has severally affected textile industry.
-The high cotton prices coupled with slackness in Global demand have affected the fortunes of the Textile Industry.
-The Future is still not clear.
-Your management is looking at the future with optimism and expects that with the improvement in the global demand and softening of raw cotton prices in the coming periods, will give relief to the Textile Industry.
+Besides, Free Trade Agreement (FTA)/Comprehensive Economic Partnership Agreements (CEPAs) with several countries which will play an important role in increasing the textile export to these countries.
+Your management is looking at the future with optimism and expects improvement in global scenario in coming periods, which will give relief to the Textile Industry.
 We expect that in this challenging period, Government will support the Spinning industry in the form of favorable Textile policies, incentives and other benefits which are of paramount importance for the future growth of the Industry.

 RISK AND CONCERNS

-The high rate of interest is affecting the financial performance of the Textile Industry.
+The high rate of interest and electricity cost are affecting the financial performance of the Textile Industry.
 The Spinning industry being more capital intensive requires huge funds, long term as well as short term in the form of working capital for its running.
-The Government must support the industry by providing cheap finance so that the industry remains financially viable.
-Though Government has taken some remedial measures in this regard but still a lot more is required so that the Textile Industry could meet the challenges ahead.
+The Government must support the industry by providing finance at lower interest rates so that the industry remains financially viable.
+Likewise the government should also provide the

-Moreover, the ongoing conflict between Russia and Ukraine and prevailing Geopolitical situation has caused supply chain disturbances and has thus affected global trade.
-The prevailing weak economic scenario, high prices of oil and energy, have caused slow down of the Global economies.
+The prevailing geo political situations coupled with Trade Tariff by U.S. has caused supply chain disturbance and has affected global trade.
 The future is still uncertain and no one knows where it will lead to us?
-Thus, your Company consider it a possible risk and concern to the Industry.
+Thus, your Company considers it a possible risk and concern to the Industry.

-In addition to the above, the other concerns like higher transaction costs, high cost of labour, continuously increasing prices of raw material are posing a risk to the growth of Indian Textile Industry.
+In addition to the above, the other concerns like higher transaction costs, increasing labour cost and prices of raw material are posing risks to the growth of Indian Textile Industry.
 The Government should extend a helping hand to the existing Textile Units so that they can become globally competitive and contribute towards the growth of the country.

 The Company is maintaining an efficient and effective system of Internal Financial Control for facilitation of speedy and accurate compilations of financial statements.
 The Companys Internal Financial Control System is designed to ensure operational efficiency, protection and conservation of resources, accuracy and promptness in financial reporting and compliances with procedures, laws and regulations.
 The Companys Internal Control System commensurate with the nature of its business and size of its operations.
 In order to further strength the Internal Control System and to automate the various processes of the business, Company is making use of SAP S4 HANA application, which is based on SAP HANA database.
 It keeps all the data in memory which results in data processing that is magnitude faster than that of disk based system, allowing for advanced, real time analytics.

-The detailed performance has already been discussed in the Directors Report under the column Operational Review and State of Affai rs.
+The detailed performance has already been discussed in the Directors Report under the column Operational Review and State of Affair.

 Beyond Balance Sheet lies Companys singly biggest Asset Human Resources.
 The Company is of firm belief that the Human Resources are the driving force that propels a Company towards progress and success.
 The Company continued its policy of attracting and recruiting the best available talent so that it can face business challenges ahead.
 The Company also offers attractive compensation packages to retain and motivate the professionals so that they can give their best.